pivotal-cf/docs-on-demand-service-broker/operating.html.md

 For an example manifest for a Kafka service, see [kafka-example-service-adapter-release](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter-release/blob/master/docs/example-manifest.yml).

+<a id="configure-bosh"></a>
+## Configure BOSH
+The BOSH director must be configured to accept connections using SSL certificates.
+See [Director SSL Certificate Configuration](https://bosh.io/docs/director-certs.html) for details on how to generate and use them.

 <a id="upload-required-releases"></a>
 ## Upload Required Releases

 Upload the following releases to the BOSH director:

 * on-demand-service-broker
 * your service adapter
 * your service release(s)